-The TSR RSU provides an opportunity to earn 0% to 200% of the target number of restricted stock units based on the Company's total shareholder return percentile ranking relative to the software companies in the S&P Software and Services Select Industry Index (the "TSR Rank") for the three-year cumulative performance period.
-If our total stockholder return over the performance period is negative, the TSR RSUs are capped at 100% even if our relative performance would otherwise result in a higher payout.
-Any earned TSR RSUs will vest at the end of the three-year performance period, subject to the participant's continued service to the Company through such date.
+The TSR RSU provides an opportunity to earn 0% to 125% of the target number of RSUs based on the Company's total shareholder return percentile ranking relative to the software companies in the S&P Software and Services Select Industry Index (the "TSR Rank") for the three-year cumulative performance period.
+If our TSR Rank is below the threshold of the 10th percentile, no TSR RSUs will vest or be earned.
+If our total stockholder return over the performance period is negative, the TSR RSUs are capped at 100% even if our TSR Rank exceeds the 50th percentile.
+Any earned TSR RSUs will vest at the end of the three-year performance period, subject to the participant's continued employment with the Company through such date.
 The Compensation Committee adopted this additional performance-based incentive as way to further align our Named Executive Officers with our stockholders, as the value of any amount earned pursuant to the TSR RSUs is directly tied to the relative appreciation in our stock price over a long-term period (three years).
 Moreover, this performance-based incentive serves to further retain our executives as no portion of the TSR RSUs are earned if the participant does not remain employed through the full three-year performance period.
-As discussed further below, a special performance based equity award, based in part on total stockholder return, was also put in place solely for Mr. Ryu, our CEO, in fiscal year 2017.
+As discussed further below, a special performance based equity award, based in part on total stockholder return, was also put in place solely for Mr. Ryu, our CEO, in fiscal year 2018.
+The applicable goals for the fiscal year 2018 TSR RSUs are as follows: